-Serious bodybuilders often have the most difficulty when it comes to taking time off from the gym rather than actually being in it.
-Everybody needs a vacation, however, and to keep that physique while traveling, there are exercise programs that you can use if you can't find a gym close by.
+Wonder about working out while traveling?
+Serious bodybuilders ohave the most difficulty taking time off from the gym.
+They’d much rather be in the gym than away from it.
+Everybody needs a vacation, however.
+How do you keep that physique while traveling?
+There are exercise programs that you can use if you can’t find a gym close by.
 In many cases, business trips can also put a wrench in your training program.
-In the case of either a vacation or a business trip, it's important to plan ahead when you're going to be traveling to minimize the impact it may have on your current training program.
-Working out while traveling doesn't have to be the nightmare that it could be.
+Planning a vacation or a business trip?
+It’s important to plan ahead.
+When you’re going to be traveling, you want to minimize the impact on your training program.
+Working out while traveling doesn’t have to be the nightmare that it could be.

-- When making plans for where you'll be staying, it'll solve just about all your problems if you find a hotel with an exercise area or fitness facility close by.
-If you belong to a franchised gym, there's a good chance there may be one in the area you'll be staying with reciprocal memberships.
+- Making plans for where you’ll be staying?
+Solve all your problems by finding a hotel with an exercise area or fitness facility close by.
+Do you belong to a franchised gym?
+There’s a good chance there’s one in the area you’ll be staying.
 Check with your gym to find out.
-In some cases, if your hotel doesn't offer a fitness facility, they may have an agreement with a local gym.
+What if your hotel doesn’t offer a fitness facility?
+They may have an agreement with a local gym.
 Ask when making your reservations.

-- Plan your trip ahead of time and make sure you allow time for a workout.
-Business trips make this the most difficult as you're usually working on a tight schedule.
+- Plan your trip ahead of time.
+Make sure you allow time for at least one workout.
+Business trips make this the most difficult.
+You’re usually working on a tight schedule.
 If things get hectic, the first thing you tend to sacrifice is work out time.

-- Don't agonize over it if you miss a workout or two.
-In reality, you may not be able to increase your fitness level during a business trip or a vacation but your goal should simply be to maintain.
+- Don’t agonize over it if you miss a workout or two.
+In reality, you may not be able to increase your fitness level during a business trip or a vacation.
+Still, your goal should simply be to maintain.
 Experts say that you can actually take up to an entire week off from training with no significant reduction.
-On longer trips, you can cut back to twice a week high intensity training or aerobic activity with no real detrimental impact.
+On longer trips, you can cut back to twice a week high intensity training.
+You won’t experience any detrimental effects.

 Stick To Your Diet While Traveling

-It's also a good idea to pack your supplements and use them!
-Two types that you'll want to make sure and include are your food/meal supplements and your muscle building/fat burning supplements.
+It’s also a good idea to pack your supplements.
+Don’t forget to use them!
+Two types that you’ll want to make sure and include are: your food/meal supplements and your muscle building/fat burning supplements.

-- Food/Meal Supplements:protein and meal replacement powders and bars.
-A plastic shaker and water is all that's needed for the powders.
+- Food/Meal Supplements – These are protein and meal replacement powders and bars.
+A plastic shaker and water is all that’s needed for the powders.

 - Dried fruit